ontop/npd-benchmark/README.md

 NPD does not provide any warranty nor takes any responsibility on this work nor on a ny of the provided files.

-The obda, owl and query files have been adapted for OBDA benchmarking purposes.
+The mappings, ontology, and query files have been adapted for OBDA benchmarking purposes.

 Publications [for v1.0]
 ---------